What are the Six Thinking Hats and Why Do They Matter?

 In What Kind of Scenarios are the Six Thinking Hats Applicable?

 The Six Thinking Hats can be applied in various scenarios across different organizational contexts.
+The Six Thinking Hats, along with lateral thinking, can be applied in various scenarios to encourage innovative problem-solving.
 Here are ten situations where this model can be particularly useful:

 1. Problem-Solving Sessions